 As part of our business strategy, we engage in discussions with third parties regarding possible investments, acquisitions, divestitures, strategic alliances, joint ventures, and outsourcing transactions and may enter into agreements relating to such transactions in order to further our business objectives.
 Such transactions may not always align properly with our strategic objectives and may not deliver the expected benefits within the timeframes anticipated or at all.
 In order to pursue our acquisition strategy successfully, we must identify suitable candidates for and successfully complete transactions, some of which may be large and complex, and manage post-closing issues such as the integration of acquired companies or employees.
 Integration and other risks can be more pronounced for larger and more complicated transactions, transactions outside of our core business space, or if multiple transactions are pursued simultaneously.
 Delays or difficulties in aligning key integration elements may result in operational disruptions, decreased productivity, and the failure to realize anticipated synergies, leading to a negative impact on financial performance.
 Moreover, the failure to successfully integrate acquired entities and businesses or failure to produce results consistent with the financial model used in the analysis of our acquisitions, investments, joint ventures or strategic alliances may cause asset write-offs, restructuring costs or other expenses and may have a material adverse effect on our results of operations, financial position, and cash flows.
 Acquisitions and joint ventures may expose us to legal and regulatory risks, including compliance with antitrust laws, contractual obligations, and other regulatory requirements.
 Failure to navigate these complexities may result in legal disputes, regulatory scrutiny, or financial penalties.
-If we fail to identify and successfully complete transactions that further our strategic objectives, we may be required to expend additional resources to expand our business organically.
+If we fail to identify and successfully complete transactions that further our strategic objectives, we may be required to expend additional resources to expand our bus increasingly difficult and expensive.
+Moreover, our current marketing efforts to date have been limited to certain geographic regions and markets where our business operates to facilitate the efficient use of resources.
+If we grow nationally, we will need to spend additional resources to build strong national brand recognition and our efforts may not be effective.
+Our marketing activities may not be successful or yield increased revenue, and to the extent that these activities yield increased revenue, the increased revenue may not offset the expenses we incur and our results of operations could be harmed.